 It is deeply unfair and problematic that there are people (as that is what idols are) who are subject to such expectations and scrutiny.
 Often these very same people have been thrust into the entertainment industry before they could meaningfully consent to it.

-While this post is more aggressive and hostile than any of my previous posts, I am not trying to single out any one fan or to criticize any one type of behavior.
+While this post is more aggressive and hostile than any of my previous posts, I am not trying to single out any one fan or to criticise any one type of behaviour.
 The most I can hope for is a little reflection and kindness.